DrMichaelLindner/pyfMRIqc/README.md

 ![LOGO](pyfMRIqc_logo.png)

 # pyfMRIqc
-pyfMRIqc.py calculates and provides information of a given functional MRI nifti file for a quality check. pyfMRIqc.py can be used by giving input parameter or without input parameter.
-If no input parameter are defined pyfMRIqc.py will guide the user through input dialogs to manually select/define the input
+pyfMRIqc.py calculates and provides quality assurance metrics for a given functional MRI nifti file. pyfMRIqc.py can be used by defining input parameters or without input parameters.
+If no input parameters are defined pyfMRIqc.py will guide the user through dialog boxes to manually define the input.

+## Citation
+If you use pyfMRIqc as part of your work, please include the following citation:

+Williams, B. and Lindner, M., 2020. pyfMRIqc: A Software Package for Raw fMRI Data Quality Assurance.
+Journal of Open Research Software, 8(1), p.23.
+DOI: [http://doi.org/10.5334/jors.280](http://doi.org/10.5334/jors.280)

 ## *USAGE*